graphcore-research/jit-dynamic-lookup/README.md

 # JIT Dynamic Lookup (JDL)

-Given a 1D tensor called `data` that lives striped over many tiles on a single IPU, and an index `i` that is computed at runtime and lives on some other tile `T` on the same IPU, it is generally hard to have tile `T` access `data[i: i + N]` (for fixed `N`) because this could require dynamically exchanging data from a source tile only known at run time, and IPU exchange programs are compiled Ahead-Of-Time.
+Given a 1D tensor called `data` that lives striped over many tiles on a single Graphcore IPU, and an index `i` that is computed at runtime and lives on some other tile `T` on the same IPU, it is generally hard to have tile `T` access `data[i: i + N]` (for fixed `N`) because this could require dynamically exchanging data from a source tile only known at run time, and IPU exchange programs are compiled Ahead-Of-Time.

 This prototype op makes Just-In-Time modifications to an Ahead-Of-Time compiled exchange program to allow this style of dynamic lookup with minimal overheads (subject to several caveats).

-### Building and Running (SDK 3.2, Ubuntu 20.04, Python 3.8)
+### Building and Running (Poplar SDK 3.2, Ubuntu 20.04, Python 3.8, Colossus Mk2 IPU (incl.
+Bow))

 ```bash
 # Activate the Poplar SDK, then build the example